 Chapter 1: School

-I smiled at a passing fellow wolf-bound student.
+Break rolled around for us to switch out the book we’d need for the next four classes.
+I smiled at a passing fellow wolf-bound student as they passed me laughing with a fellow student.
 I dusted off my jeans and closed my locker door.

-“Next up is 'Ambush Tactics Class', after that thankfully is lunch.”
-I muttered a physical list aloud so I could keep better track of my day.
+“Next up is ‘Ambush Tactics Class’, after that thankfully is lunch.”
+I muttered a physical list aloud as to keep better track of my day.
 I was tired beyond description, which was strange when I had gotten a full night’s sleep the night before.

 “Ren, hey.”
 The slightly taller blonde boy with deep green eyes smiled at me.
 He wore the same brown-sweater uniform as I wore.